ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 This neural network is optimised at the same time as the parameters of the neural density estimator.

 !!! note
-    This functionality is only supported for SNPE, not for SNRE or SNLE.
+    This functionality is only supported in SNPE, not in SNRE or SNLE.
+In SNRE and SNLE, the output of the neural network corresponds directly to the output of the simulator, in this case, 2D density maps.
+This contrasts with SNPE, where the input to the neural network is the output of the simulator, allowing for simultaneous compression using a CNN.

 In the following example, we will be using 2D maps as input and, hence, opt for a convolutional neural network (CNN) as the embedding net.
 This CNN is designed to adapt to any input size specified by the `input_shape` parameter and produce an output with a length specified by `len_output_layer`.
+There are currently three possible options for the CNN:
+ModelConvSBI, ModelConvSBIdeep, and ModelConvSBIshallow.
+The difference is that the former has three convolutional layers, while the deep and shallow versions have four and two, respectively.
 In this specific example, the CNN receives an array of shape $32 \times 32$ with `3` different input channels (three of our density maps with a 32 resolution) as input and outputs a latent vector of size 32, which contains a compressed representation of the input feature maps.

 The configuration file then looks as follows: